 What about data security and data protection?

-Can processes be modelled with the help of EAI software?
+Can processes be modeled with the help of EAI software?

 The list of questions can be extended.
 Especially here there are huge differences from SMEs to enterprises.
 Nevertheless, at this point we can give a recommendation for an EAI software that fits a wide range of companies: Make.